-If you already know how health insurance is underwritten you can get an instant quote online* - for a limited time, you will receive £100 cashback if you buy your health insurance this way (offer ends 30th April 2024).
+If you already know how health insurance is underwritten you can get an instant health insurance quote online* - for a limited time, you will receive £100 cashback if you buy your health insurance this way (offer ends 31st January 2025).

 1 minute summary - Health insurance and mental health conditions

-• A moratorium policy may exclude any pre-existing mental health conditions from cover unless you complete 2 years of cover during which you have no symptoms, treatment or referrals
+- Some health insurance policies may exclude any pre-existing mental health conditions unless you complete 2 years of no symptoms, treatment or referrals

-• Health insurance usually provides access to mental health helplines for the policyholders and family members
+- Health insurance usually provides access to mental health helplines and counselling for the policyholders and family members

 Does health insurance cover depression, anxiety or mental illness?